 The mission of Trusted CI is to improve the cybersecurity of NSF computational science and engineering projects, while allowing those projects to focus on their science endeavors.
 The PI of this center at Indiana University is Von Welch.
 LBNL’s role in this center is led by Sean Peisert.

 This project is performing R&D to enable distribution grids to adapt to resist a cyber-attack by (1) developing adaptive control algorithms for DER, voltage regulation, and protection systems; (2) analyze new attack scenarios and develop associated defensive strategies.
-It is funded by DOE OE’s CEDS program and is co-led by Sean Peisert and Daniel Arnold.
+It is funded by DOE CESER’s CEDS program and is co-led by Sean Peisert and Daniel Arnold.

 We have defined a Medical Science DMZ as a method that allows data flows at scale while simultaneously addressing the HIPAA Security Rule and related regulations governing biomedical data and appropriately managing risk.